Heidegger and the Art of Motorcycle Maintenance

 In 1974, Robert Pirsig published Zen and the Art of Motorcycle Maintenance.
 The book eventually sold about five million copies.

-Thirty-five years later, a very different biker-philosopher has delivered a new indictment of "primary America."
-Matthew B. Crawford has a Ph.D. from the University of Chicago (where Pirsig had been a grad student), a fellowship at the University of Virginia, and, most important, a scrappy motorcycle-repair shop in Richmond.
+Matthew B. Crawford has a Ph.D. from the University of Chicago, a fellowship at the University of Virginia, and a scrappy motorcycle-repair shop in Richmond.

 Crawford means his book to be a philosophical manifesto for a dawning age: an ode to old-fashioned hard work, and an argument that localism can help cure our spiritual and economic woes.
 He sees the failure to appreciate skilled manual labor as a symptom of a narcissistic refusal to grapple with the material world.
 But Crawford is no Marxist.
 For him, the solution to big business is small business.

-Crawford sets its sights on the blue-collar worker, not on the fussy consumer.
-And so he writes dutifully about economic trends, changing labor markets, and the uncertain future of America's information economy.
-But he can't feign much enthusiasm for, say, jobs in the health-care sector, no matter how satisfying or useful or plentiful those jobs might be.
-Really, he likes engines and building things and fixing things.
+His book is, in large part, a treatise on the joys and frustrations of manliness in a post-manly age.
+For him, offices are profoundly feminized places.
+He sets its sights on the blue-collar worker, not on the fussy consumer.
+He writes dutifully about economic trends, changing labor markets, and the information economy.
+But he likes engines and building things and fixing things.

 AR I don't imagine this will be as big a hit as ZAMM — which deeply impressed me back in 1974.